 Finding reliable and affordable Wi-Fi is one of the number one challenges that fulltime RVers face, and because most RV traveling families require the internet for work, internet access is a non-negotiable.
 Therefore, RVing families all over the country have gotten creative and found some really great ways to have full-time RV internet no matter where they roam.

 Obviously, most of these options are going to require paying a monthly bill.
 This is fine, of course.
-After all, you’d be paying an internet bill if you were living in a sticks-and-bricks anyway.
+After all, you’d be paying an internet bill from cox bundle packages or maybe one of the bigger players if you were living in a sticks-and-bricks anyway.
 However, there is one option that doesn’t come with a bill.

 This option does cost a bit of money to get set up, but once it’s all together, you should be able to get free Wi-Fi access in most populated areas without an issue.